-Under the taxpayer's general requirement of cooperation, the taxpayer is obliged to do everything possible to allow for a complete and correct assessment (DBG 126 and StHG 42 I).
+Under the taxpayer's general requirement of cooperation, the taxpayer is obliged to do everything possible to allow for a complete and correct assessment.
 Information may, in this context, be requested in written or oral (interview) form.
 The most important obligation to cooperate is the submission of the tax return.
+In addition, in certain Cantons, employers are required to directly submit salary certificates to the tax authorities.

+The assessment authorities may, furthermore:

+- call experts:

-The assessment authorities may, furthermore, call experts, conduct visual inspection and review accounts and receipts on the spot by way of auditing.
+- conduct visual inspection; and

+- review accounts and receipts on the spot by way of auditing.